SunbirdAI/kinyarwanda-asr-hackathon/README.md

 Model parameter count: 1.3B

-TODO: Get A100 real time factor
-(with batch size 1, so this can be speeded up).
+A100 real time factor is about 0.3 (processing 10 minutes of audio takes about 3 minutes).
+This is with batch size 1, and with no torch.compile, so can be speeded up.
+On an H100 we get about 10x real time.